regenwatchdog/regenwatchdog.github.io/_posts/2021-06-16-july-news-roundup.md

 The Waterloo road scheme is a good example of how the offer to residents on estates exempted by the Mayor from his ballot requirement, is inferior to those subjeted to ballots.
 It is difficult to believe that, had they been asked, residents of the Waterloo Road estate would have voted for demolition based on Havering's poor re-housing offer.

 ## Wendling estate - ballot approved

-Also Calverley Close

-and Barkantine estate
+Three more estates have voted in favour of redevelopment versus ongoing managed disinvestment.
+These include the [Calverley Close estate] in Lewisham, the [Barkantine estate] in Tower Hamlets and the Wendling estate in Camden.

+As usual, residents were given two starkly different options; they could either vote for redevelopment with its incentives of secure tenancies for temporary tenants (which always make up a large proportion of estates earmarked for demolition) and larger homes for overoccupying secure tenants, or the choice of a continued ongoing, managed disinvestment and decline in the condition of their estates.
+The Wendling estate's Landlord Offer was quite explicit in this regard:

 <img src="/images/wendlingballot.png" class="img-fluid rounded img-thumbnail">

-This combined with the offer of upsizing for overcrowded households and secure tenancies for temporary tenants as well as pressure exerted by landlords is .. ballots run..
+Four more ballots are pending:

+.